Audience

 Finding 1: Resolver Defaults Were Too Restrictive for This Use Case

-The split DNS override existed and was found to be correct when queried on the resolver host.
-Queries from other LAN clients were inconsistent, which meant the resolver was not behaving authoritatively for all trusted clients and some lookups were falling through to upstream resolution.
+The split DNS override existed, looked right, and was found to be correct when queried on the resolver host.
+Queries from other LAN clients were inconsistent, which suggested that the resolver was not behaving authoritatively for all trusted clients and some lookups were falling through to upstream resolution.

-Root cause turned out to be a conservative default listening configuration.
+The root cause appeared to be a conservative default listening configuration.
 It is a sensible default for a resolver that might be exposed beyond a trusted segment.
-In my case the resolver is LAN only and not internet facing, so that default was unnecessary.
+In my case the resolver is within the LAN only and not internet facing, so that default was unnecessary.
+I did know I had left it a little too secure for my environment, but that didn’t seem to be a problem until now.

-Fix was to broaden the resolver’s listening and access controls to cover trusted LAN clients so it always served the local override.
-After that, any LAN client querying the resolver directly received the internal IP consistently.
+The obvious fix was to broaden the resolver’s listening and access controls to cover trusted LAN clients as well, so it always served the local override.
+After that, any LAN client querying the resolver directly would receive the internal IP consistently.

 Finding 2: ChromeOS Was Not Using the LAN Resolver

 I observed that remaining failures were specific to newer ChromeOS devices.
-They all had the correct DNS server via DHCP and the WiFi settings looked fine, yet they still resolved the public address.
+They all had the correct DNS server that came along via DHCP for their fixed addresses, and the WiFi settings looked fine, yet they still resolved the public address.

-On current ChromeOS releases it is enabled by default and can send DNS queries to an external DoH resolver, bypassing the DHCP supplied DNS config.
+On current ChromeOS releases this feature is enabled by default.
+The intent is to ensure DNS queries go to an external DoH resolver, bypassing the DHCP supplied DNS config.
 While that is a reasonable privacy default on untrusted networks, in a trusted split DNS environment it can defeat local policy.

 Outcome